infoverload/migration_sequelize_photon/tutorial/tutorial_migrating_sequelize_photon.md

 prisma2 dev
 ```

+This launches the [development mode](https://github.com/prisma/prisma2/blob/master/docs/development-mode.md).
+When in development mode, Prisma 2 runs a development server in the background that watches your [Prisma schema file](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md).

+Whenever any changes are made in the schema file, the development server:
+- (re)generates your data source clients (e.g. Photon.js)
+- updates your database schema
-This launches the [development mode](https://github.com/prisma/prisma2/blob/master/docs/development-mode.md) and creates a [Prisma Studio](https://github.com/prisma/studio) endpoint for you.
+- creates a [Prisma Studio](https://github.com/prisma/studio) endpoint for you

 Go to the endpoint (i.e. http://localhost:5555 ) and explore the generated Prisma schema visually in your browser.

 ## 2. Setting up your TypeScript project